Cqsi/weather-app/README.md

 The app uses React as the frontend framework and React Router for routing between the pages.
 The app consists of a variety of components that build up the pages in the website.

+The loading animation in the start is there for a reason.
+The weather API usage was quite restricted and loading in the temperatures for the default cities on the HomePage take too long.
+It looks silly to the user and that is why there is a slight loading before passing the user on to the website, to ensure that their experience is better on the website.

 ## API Usage

 My website uses to external APIs.
 For the weather data, I chose to use Open-Meteo since it was free and easy to set up.